 - Spinal cord injury, which often leads to paralysis or loss of feeling and function in the body

-Anesthesia awareness is a particular type of serious harm that can occur because of anesthesia error.
+Anesthesia awareness is a particular type of uncommon yet serious harm that can occur because of anesthesia error.
 As we mentioned above, an anesthesiologist has the responsibility to correctly regulate a patient’s consciousness during a surgical procedure.
 If the medical provider administers an insufficient dose of anesthesia, a patient may wake up in the middle of the procedure.

 This can be a horrifying experience, since the person is often paralyzed and unable to speak — yet they are aware of what is happening and may even experience the extreme pain of surgery.
 According to a study in Anesthesia & Analgesia, nearly one-half of patients who experience anesthesia awareness will hear conversations in the operating room, half will feel as if they cannot breathe, and 28 percent will feel the pain of surgery.